-- Do not confront an individual engaged in criminal or violent activity. - If you see the person is armed, do not attempt to disarm the individual. - Do not attempt to block or restrain the individual from leaving the area. - Do not touch, open or move any suspicious package. - Immediately and calmly leave the area.
+- Do not confront an individual engaged in criminal activity. - If you see the person is armed, do not attempt to disarm the individual. - Do not attempt to block or restrain the individual from leaving the area. - Do not touch, open or move any suspicious package. - Immediately and calmly leave the area.
 Call 911 from a mobile phone or 9-911 from a campus telephone.
-Protective Services is notified immediately of all 911 calls from the University Campus and will assist.
+Protective Services is notified immediately of all 911 calls from the University Campus and will assist on all medical emergencies and otherwise when requested.